fleurinejaegler/pd-screening-project/README.md

   single train/test split would be unreliable at that size.
 - The app's voice feature extraction uses `parselmouth` (a Python wrapper around Praat) to approximate jitter/shimmer/HNR from a live recording.
-These won't be numerically identical to the original MDVP-derived features in the training CSV, so treat the app's voice prediction as a demo, not a clinical-grade measurement — worth saying explicitly in your presentation.
+These won't be numerically identical to the original MDVP-derived features in the training CSV (the app's voice prediction is a demo).
-- These are two **independent** models (drawing-based, voice-based) shown side by side in the app, not a fused multimodal model — there's no patient-level pairing between the two datasets.
+- These are two independent models (drawing-based, voice-based) shown side by side in the app, not a fused multimodal model : there's no patient-level pairing between the two datasets.